adtechtesting/NeuralTrader/README.md

 # NeuralTrader

-A sophisticated simulation of an autonomous AI-powered trading ecosystem where hundreds of LLM-powered AI agents interact,communicate with each other and marketplace to trade a custom token (NURO) in the Solana environment or decentralized marketplace.
+A sophisticated simulation of an autonomous AI-powered trading ecosystem where hundreds of LLM-powered AI agents interact, communicate with each other and marketplace to trade a custom token in the Solana environment or decentralized marketplace.

 ---